TecladistaProd/html-gen-pdf/README.md

-# html-to-pdf
+# html-gen-pdf

 Module to generate pdf file from html file using puppeteer.

 This lib is both to use by terminal and js file.

+## Installing

+In a node project `npm i -s html-gen-pdf` or `yarn add html-gen-pdf`

+In global mode `npm i -g html-gen-pdf` or `yarn global add html-gen-pdf`

 ## Terminal use

-To use in terminal to create a pdf from html, using terminal in folder where is html file, use this command `html-to-pdf -i ./index.html -n ./file.pdf -f A4`.
+To use in terminal to create a pdf from html, using terminal in folder where is html file, use this command `html-gen-pdf -i ./index.html -n ./file.pdf -f A4`.

 ### Terminal Commands